Posted by Ramos Law Group, PLLC | Divorce

 Divorce can be a challenging and painful process, even more so if someone in the relationship has been imprisoned.
 If you need to know how to divorce someone in prison, read on for more information.
 To schedule a consultation with one of our family law attorneys who can help guide you through the process of divorcing someone in prison, please contact us today.

-There are two manners in which one can obtain a divorce from an imprisoned individual.
+There are two manners in which one can obtain a divorce from an imprisoned individual:

-First, you may obtain a divorce from an incarcerated individual through an uncontested divorce.
+1. Obtain a divorce from an incarcerated individual through an uncontested divorce.

 To obtain an uncontested divorce, you and your spouse would have to be in agreement with respect to getting divorced and to all related terms.
 If you and your spouse only have property and/or debt, you will have to be in agreement as to how those items get divided in the divorce.
 If you and your spouse have children, you will have to be in agreement as to conservatorship, possession and access, child support, and medical support.
 If you and your spouse have reached an agreement as to all of the above that apply to your situation, then you can proceed with an uncontested divorce.

 In the process of an uncontested divorce, our office would be retained by you and would only represent you during the process and your spouse would have to be agreeable to not hiring his or her own attorney.
 He or she may still obtain legal advice by taking a copy of the decree drafted by our office to another attorney for review before signing.